ms-mikerice/fhir-loader/readme.md

 Detailed instructions can be found [here](./scripts/Readme.md).

+## Check List
+1. Verify App Registration Client that you'll be using has FHIR-Contributor

+2. Get AppInsights !Connection String! and set the value for "APPLICATIONINSIGHTS_CONNECTION_STRING" in the App Configuration settings.

+3. Note required but, the simple fix for Function Integration warning "The following bindings are missing the required direction property and may have been placed incorrectly: myBlob.
+Please update the bindings in your functions.json file." is to add '"Direction": "In"' to the function.json.
+This can be done by manually editing in SCM.
+Example:

+      "type": "blob",
+      "connection": "FBI-STORAGEACCT",
+      "blobPath": "{data.url}",
+      "access": 1,
+      "name": "myBlob",
+      "direction": "in"

 ## Importing FHIR Data
 Once deployment is complete, go to the storage account created for the FHIR-Bulk Loader and Export and click on the **Storage browser (preview)** blade.